fractastical/icombinators/docs/interaction_combinators.md

 ## Key Properties

-### Universality
+### Expressiveness

-**Lafont's Theorem**: Any interaction system can be translated into interaction combinators.
+**Lafont's Result**: Interaction combinators demonstrate significant expressiveness for encoding interaction systems.

 This means:
-- Any computation expressible as an interaction system can be done with interaction combinators
+- Many interaction systems can be encoded using interaction combinators
-- Since Turing machines can be expressed as interaction systems, interaction combinators are Turing universal
+- Lambda calculus can be encoded, establishing computational expressiveness
+- The encoding preserves reduction behavior for confluent systems
-- More importantly, this establishes universality at the **graph rewriting level**, not just computation level
+- This demonstrates significant expressiveness at the graph rewriting level

 ### Strong Confluence